jabihad/Data-Structure-and-Algorithms/README.md

-# Data Structure and Algorithms for competitive programming
+# Data Structure and Algorithms for Competitive Programming

-## Backtracking